austinjhunt/vanderbiltcs6381-assignment3-PUBSUBQoS/README.md

 The Unit Testing module (which uses [unittest](https://docs.python.org/3/library/unittest.html)) is designed to test those methods of the Publisher, Subscriber, and Broker classes whose functionality can be tested independently of a full Publish/Subscribe system.
 This module does not test things like registration, message sending, and message receiving, since those methods depend on the Publish/Subscribe system as a whole.
 This module tests some foundational basic units responsible for things like randomized port selection, host IP address determination, publish event generation, and file writing.

+For instructions on executing the unit tests, see the [Unit Tests README](src/unit_tests/README.md).

 ## Performance Testing

 The Performance Testing module uses [The Python API for Mininet](https://github.com/mininet/mininet/wiki/Introduction-to-Mininet) in combination with [The Driver](src/driver.py) to automatically spin up a series of different virtualized network topologies through Mininet (all with Python) and embed a unique Publish/Subscribe system into each of those topologies for the purpose of collecting file-written performance data (via the `--filename` argument to the Subscriber) to understand how Publish/Subscribe latency is impacted by things like: